AssailentDev/Assailents-Economic-Additions/README.md

 Items.

 ### Normal Configuration
 This is pretty straight forward.
 Things like `starting-money: 1500` mean that players start with 1500.
 And doesn't require much thought.
 This is also where almost EVERY message in the plugin can be customised (Including translated or completely different messages.
-(Note: not everything in the first `economy` section will have access to PlaceholderAPI sadly.
-This will be fixed in a future update as well as a cleanup of the config!

 ### Items
 Items are mainly defined within the `gui/economy:` section; and have a few key features! \